Summer Program on the UW Campus

 Currently, NNL is hosted as a "hybrid" program.
 Some days will be online and some days will be onsite at the University of Washington (UW), Seattle Campus.
 Our free summer program is for high school sophomores, juniors, or seniors who are citizens and permanent residents of the United States and its possessions who identify as neurodiverse learners.
 The program will take place weekdays, August 7-18, 2023.

-Applications for our summer program are currently accepted on a rolling basis for the upcoming school year.
-The summer program will run online with continued activities throughout the school year.
-The current dates of the program have not been set.
+Applications for our summer program are currently accepted on a rolling basis for the upcoming summer.
+Students who complete the summer program will be offered continued activities throughout the school year.
 There is no cost to students accepted into this program.
 The application process is competitive.

 Applicants must meet the following criteria:

 Identify as a neurodiverse learner (defined as those with academic challenges related to conditions such as dyspraxia, dyslexia, attention deficit hyperactivity disorder, dyscalculia, autism spectrum disorder, and Tourette syndrome).

 Currently be a high school sophomore, junior, or senior, or a college freshman.